ilya-ssh/OpenRacingManager/readme.md

 - [x] Implement states (main menu and race loop)
 - [x] Implement dummy car class with tyres and stats
 - [x] Implement track loading from .json trackbuilder with smoothing.
 Calculate speed for corners from track
-- [ ] Fix palette differences, handle palettes responsibly
+- [ ] Fix palette differences, handle palettes responsibly (partly done)
 - [ ] Fix car stats (partly done)
 - [x] Add pits to trackbuilder and to race.
 Add the ability to pit and change tyres
 - [x] Add safety car spawn from pits
 - [ ] Add dummy drivers, load from .json with stats
 - [ ] Add dummy teams, load from .json with stats (base .json added)
-- [ ] Add qualifying state before race
+- [x] Add qualifying state before race
 - [ ] Add practice session and pre-qualifying if needed
 - [ ] Add more comprehensive readme
 - [ ] .... more to come